achilles-mantel/achilles-mantel.github.io/memory-bank/systemPatterns.md

 # System Patterns

 ## System Architecture
-The Time Calculator follows a simple client-side architecture with the following components:
+The application now consists of two main features: the Time Calculator and the Integer Multiplication Exercise.
+Both follow a similar client-side architecture pattern but are implemented as separate modules.

+### Time Calculator Architecture
 ```mermaid
 graph TD
     UI[User Interface] --> Calculator[Calculator Logic]